swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-train-the-model-on-a-kubernetes-pod-with-cml.md

 Let's imagine one node has a GPU and the other one doesn't.
 You can labelize the nodes to be able to use the GPU node for the training of the model.
-For our expiriment, there is no need to have a GPU to train the model but it's for demonstration purposes.
+For our experiment, there is no need to have a GPU to train the model but it's for demonstration purposes.

 ```sh title="Execute the following command(s) in a terminal"